 - 1. The Assam Rifles was established in 1835. - 2.
-It is considered the oldest of all paramilitary forces and one of the six Central Armed Police Forces (CAPF). - 3.
+It is considered the oldest of all paramilitary forces. - 3.
 This force plays a crucial role in North East India, handling counterinsurgency and border security operations. - 4.
 They are also guarding the 1,643 km long Indo-Myanmar border since 2002. - 5.
-It is the only paramilitary force with a dual control structure - 6.
+It is the only paramilitary force with a dual-control structure. - 6.
 It is often referred to as the "Friends of the Hill People", "Friends of the North East People" and the "Sentinels of the North East". - 7.
 It is headed by an Army officer of the rank of Lieutenant General.
 It currently reports to the Ministry of Home Affairs. - 8.
-The administrative control of Assam Rifles is with MHA while the operational control is with the Ministry of Defence. - 9.
-It remains the most awarded paramilitary force in both pre-and post-independent India Since independence, it has been awarded 120 Shaurya Chakras, 31 Kirti Chakras, five Vir Chakras and four Ashok Chakras, apart from 188 Sena Medals.
+The administrative control of Assam Rifles is with MHA while the operational control is with the Ministry of Defence.

+9. It remains the most awarded paramilitary force in both pre-and post-independent India - Since independence, it has been awarded 120 Shaurya Chakras, 31 Kirti Chakras, five Vir Chakras and four Ashok Chakras, apart from 188 Sena Medals.